NVIDIA-AI-IOT/jetcard/README.md

 # JetCard

-JetCard is an NVIDIA Jetson system configuration that makes it easy to get started with AI.
+JetCard is a system configuration for NVIDIA Jetson that makes it easy to get started with AI.
 It comes pre-loaded with

 * A Jupyter Lab server that starts on boot for easy web programming